 The Reference / Library Room may only be used with faculty supervision.
 A room use calendar will be kept and posted by the Librarian noting hours available for use.
 Anyone using this facility must return all furniture to original positions, turn off any computers and other such equipment used, and save data to disks and not on hard drives.
 No one may use the Librarian’s desk and / or computer without permission.

 Attendance and Tardiness

-If a child is absent, a parent or guardian must contact the school before 10:00 a.m. on the day of absence.
-Per state policy, only absences documented in writing by a doctor, court/legal official, college registrar, or a parent/guardian concerning a religious holiday or extreme family emergency as determined by the administration will be recorded as excused absences.
+If a child is going to be absent, a parent or guardian must complete the Attendance Reporting Form before 10:00 a.m. on the day of absence.
+This form can be found on the Sturgis website.
+Per state policy, only absences documented in writing by a doctor, court/legal official, college registrar, or a day associated with a religious holiday or extreme family emergency as determined by the administration will be recorded as excused absences.
 A contagious illness or chronic, recurring health condition will be considered excused once documented.
 All other absences will be recorded as unexcused.
 When an absence is excused, teachers will provide materials to support a student’s learning while he or she is unable to attend school.
 Upon returning to school, a reasonable amount of time will be given for the student to complete assignments.

-It is understood that there are days when a student may not feel well or for other reasons, legitimately will miss school.
-It is for this reason Sturgis allows for a maximum of five (5) unexcused absences per quarter.
-However, if a student is truant, he or she will be subject to school disciplinary measures.
+It is understood that there are those days when a student may not feel well or for other reasons, legitimately will miss school.
+It is for this reason Sturgis allows for a maximum of four (4) unexcused absences per quarter.

 Adjustment for seniors

 Seniors taking a second semester course may fail upon reaching their tenth (10th) unexcused absence.
 During the fourth quarter, seniors may fail the quarter upon the fifth (5th) unexcused absence, and may fail for the year upon reaching twenty (20) unexcused absences.